TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

    of a class.

-Now that we refreshed your knowledge of object oriented programming we can take a look at the deeper concepts of extbase:
+Now that we refreshed your knowledge of object oriented programming we can take a look at the deeper concepts of Extbase:
 Domain Driven Design, Model View Controller and Test Driven Development.
 You'll spot the basics we just talked about in the following frequently.